ekourkchi/inclinet_project/README.md

 ####  4.2.2. <a name='Plottingtheevaluationmetrics-1'></a>Plotting the evaluation metrics
-According to Fig. 10, after about 200 iterations, the loss function of the training sample decreases while the performance gets worse on the test sample.
-This means that over-training the network after this point doesn't improve the outcome.
+According to Fig. 10, after about 200 iterations, the loss function of the training sample decreases while the performance gets worse on the validation sample.
+This means that over-training the network after this point doesn't improve the overall efficiency.

 ![Fig10](https://user-images.githubusercontent.com/13570487/135531763-7dc87f62-243a-4c87-a3df-9992344e1518.png)